Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 ### Android Studio
 1. The Android Studio won't recognize the syntax of `expect` and `actual`.
-2. The Android Studio doesn't recognize any code in the `shared-common` module.
-Even though it will build and run without problem.
-See the `AuthActivity.kt` in Android Studio, it will display the `Sample` class as red while it should be there.

 ### shared-ios
 The gradle test won't run, seems the sourceSets is not right, but I already defined it in the `framework()`section.